OCT-FPGA/Vitis-Tutorials-U280/VitisAccelHelloWorld/README.md

 ### 4.2 Run on FPGA hardware

-To run on FPGA hardware, copy the xclbin and the application binary (hello_world) to the cloudlab server.
-For example, if you want to copy these files to the home directory of pc151.cloudlab.umass.edu the command is
+To run on FPGA hardware, copy the xclbin and the executable (hello_world) to the cloudlab server.
+For example, if you want to copy these files to the home directory of pc151.cloudlab.umass.edu, you use the following command:

 ```bash
 scp -i ~/.ssh/<your cloudlab private key> hello_world ./build_dir.hw.xilinx_u280_xdma_201920_3/vadd.xclbin <your user name>@pc151.cloudlab.umass.edu:~